4nonX/homelab/homelab-dashboard-guide.md

 # 🏠 Homelab Dashboard - Complete Deployment Guide

-**Production-ready homelab dashboard with 32+ services support, drag & drop management, real-time stats, and beautiful cyberpunk design.
+Production-ready homelab dashboard with 32+ services support, drag & drop management, real-time stats, and beautiful cyberpunk design.
 This dashboard is a self-contained, static HTML dashboard designed specifically for my homelab.
-It is included here as a reference implementation and can be reused or adapted by others**
+It is included here as a reference implementation and can be reused or adapted by others.

+Authentication & Security Model

+This dashboard intentionally implements no authentication or authorization logic.
+It is designed to be deployed exclusively behind an upstream access gateway (e.g. Pangolin, Traefik + Auth, Zero Trust proxy), which provides centralized authentication, authorization, and TLS termination.

+The dashboard is treated as a trusted internal application.

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://www.docker.com/)